bhavul/Cheat_Sheets/Classification_Model_Pros_And_Cons.md

 			* Works well with decision boundaries parellel to the feature axis
 		* Cons
 			* prone to overfitting
-			* possible issues with diagonal decision boundaries
+			* possible issues with diagonal decision boundaries or complex decision boundaries
 			* can change a lot due to just adding couple of new points (so very sensitive to noise!)

 	* Bagged Trees : train multiple trees using bootstrapped data